Scientists Warn Of More Eruptions From Hawaii's Big Island Volcano

 The Big Island has nine zones.
 The volcano eruption has impacted Zone 1, and Zone 2 could also be effected.
 Officials are warning that further eruptions could spew rocks and boulders, and spread ash plumes 12 miles from the 4,000 foot high volcano summit.
 Reuters is reporting that respirators have sold out in some stores on the island.
 Wiggers, however, says he hasn't bought one, and for now plans to stay in his home.

 "No one is forcibly evacuated.
 That's why I am still here," he says.
-"They want to come and drag us out of our homes, however, they don't support what we're doing.
+"They won't come and drag us out of our homes, however, they don't support what we're doing.
 I'm talking about civil defense.
 They don't agree with what we're doing."

 We spoke with Scott Wiggers about the latest in the #BigIsland #Kilauea #Hawaii #Volcano.
 Here he is speaking with @StarAdvertiser.https://t.co/QAfkr4JJdo— Weekend Edition (@NPRWeekend) May 13, 2018